-The Company has applied the tax rate of 19% for the year ended December 31, 2022 and 2021.
-The subsidiaries applied the tax rate of 22% for the year ended December 31, 2022 and 2021.
+The Company has applied the tax rate of 19% for the three months period ended March 31, 2023 and 2022.
+The subsidiaries applied the tax rate of 22% for the three months period ended March 31, 2023 and 2022.

-The Company has submitted the above taxable income and current income tax expense computation in its income tax return ("Surat Pemberitahuan Tahunan" or Annual Tax Return) for fiscal year 2021 that will be reported to the tax office based on prevailing regulations.
+The Company will submit the above taxable income and current income tax expense computation in its income tax return ("Surat Pemberitahuan Tahunan" or Annual Tax Return) for fiscal year 2022 that will be reported to the tax office based on prevailing regulations.